2019 Contest Winner

 - Fill out the Submission Form.
 You will need to provide your poster’s title, information about the data and software used, and a link to your code.
 You can optionally upload a file or image of your poster.

-- Deliver the physical poster to the Mudd Library circulation desk (or Chicago drop-off*).
+- Deliver the physical poster to one of the drop-offs listed below.
 Hand your poster to a staff member at the desk and make sure to add your name to the check-in list they hand you.
 If you have someone else deliver your poster, make sure they put your name on the check-in list.

 The winning entry will receive a $500 gift card.